-In order to produce and amplify recombinant adenovirus with the AdEasy adenoviral system, two different prokaryotic host strains are required.
-The first, BJ5183, is recA proficient and supplies the machinery necessary to execute the recombination event between the shuttle vector and the pAdEasy vector.
+In order to produce and amplify recombinant adenovirus with the AdEasy XL adenoviral system, two different prokaryotic host strains are required.
+The first, BJ5183-AD-1, is the BJ5183 strain pre-transformed with the pAdEasy-1 plasmid.
+The BJ5183-AD-1 strain is recA proficient and supplies the machinery necessary to execute the recombination event between the shuttle vector and the pAdEasy vector.
+The efficiency of recovery of recombinant vectors is greatly improved by using the BJ5183-AD-1 strain that is pre-transformed with the pADEasy-1 plasmid- up to 80-90% of kanamycin resistant colonies are recombinants using this single transformation system, compared to 20% recombinants using the traditional cotransformation procedure.